-Ali Vlahakis.
-Ali started working in 2007 as a trainee boatman obtaining his boating and fishing licence in 2008.
+Ali Vlahakis Ali started working in 2007 as a trainee boatman obtaining his boating and fishing licence in 2008.
 This sparked the desire to continue on with qualifications in the field and he started as a trainee guide.
 He joined Potato Bush Camp in 2012 as a boatman & fishing guide, and was part of the construction team that built camp.
 When the opportunity came up to became a trainee guide Ali seized the chance and in 2016 he wrote and passed (with top marks) his canoe guide and game drive guide exams.
 In 2017 he completed his walking guide license and is now a fully qualified guide.
 Ali loves fishing, and knows the river like the back of his hand having grown up in Chirundu, a village on the water.
-He also has a keen interest in vegetation, birds, and enjoys taking our younger guests out on our children activities programme.
+He also has a keen interest in vegetation, birds, and enjoys taking our younger guests out to experince the African wilderness.

 We cannot forget that during your stay at Potato Bush Camp you will also be looked after by a variety of passionate and hard-working staff including:

 Your 'Muchinda' (butler) which translated is 'Attendant to the Chief'.
 Your Muchinda makes sure your stay is truly special by his attention to your every need while in camp.